hallez/MatlabFunctions/README.md

 If need to remove an old symbolic link, use rm -r <MATLAB-dir> with no trailing slash on the directory.

-1. Create a machine-specific startup.m file using startup.m.example as a base. cp startup.m.example ~/Documents/MATLAB/startup.m
+1. Create a machine-specific startup.m file using startup.m.example as a base.
+Be sure to replace <USER-NAME>
+cp startup.m.example ~/Documents/MATLAB/startup.m